gregfoletta/Articles/content/post/2024-01-08-a-day-in-the-life-the-bgp-table/index.markdown

 I was interested in what was happening in the short term: what does it look like on the front line for those poor routers connected to the churning, foamy chaos of the interenet, trying their best to adhere to [Postel’s Law](https://en.wikipedia.org/wiki/Robustness_principle)?
 In this article we’ll take a look at a day in the life of the global BGP tabale, investigating the intra-day shenanigans with an eye to finding some of the ridiculous things that go on out there.

+There’s a problem with this: the data set it really interesting.
+I could go on for hours looking at different aspects of it.
+That doesn’t make for the most compelling of articles, so I’ve focuesed on three areas:

+- The behaviour over the course of the day
+- Outlier path attributes
+- Noisy neighbours

+Let’s dive in.

 # Let the Yak SHaving Begin

 The first step, as always, is to get some data to work with.
 Because I was interested in pure BGP UPDATEs not the resulting routing table itself, and didn’t want to have to parse debug output from a virtual router like bird or frr, I decided to write something myself.